 2. Added Glare

 One of the biggest complaints about HID bulbs is the glare they can project.
-Oncoming drivers often despise looking into the Xenon bulb because of the glare.
+Oncoming drivers often despise looking into Xenon bulbs because of the glare.

 It can also be troublesome for cars in front of you when the beams hit the rearview mirrors.
 That’s why some states have made certain HID bulbs illegal.